Q: How thick should acoustic treatment be?

 If your control room is too reverberant, then the sound that is bouncing around will color your judgment and you won't be able to monitor and mix accurately.

-The solution in both cases is to apply acoustic treatment.
+The solution in all cases is to apply acoustic treatment.

 There are two common types of acoustic treatment.
 One is the porous absorber, the other is the panel absorber, also known as the membrane absorber.